hieptuanle/hust-sqa-sum-2-numbers/README.md

 ### Prompt input cho mỗi mô hình

 **Task:**
-Write a console program that computes the sum of two arbitrarily large integers (each up to **1000 digits**).
+Write a console program that computes the sum of two arbitrarily large integers (each up to **1000 digits**) using Javascript (Node.js).

 **Requirements:**